Best HR Tech SaaS Platforms (2026)

 TL;DR

 HR technology in 2026 has two buying tracks: all-in-one HRIS platforms (Rippling, Workday, BambooHR) that consolidate everything, and best-of-breed specialists (Lattice for performance, Greenhouse for recruiting, Deel for global payroll) that outperform HRISs in specific areas.
 The right choice depends on company size, tech stack, and admin overhead tolerance.
-Editor's Picks: Rippling (tech-forward SMB), BambooHR (founder-led mid-market), HiBob (modern people-first), Lattice (performance-driven), Greenhouse (hiring-intensive), Deel (distributed/global teams).
+Top 10: Rippling (tech-forward SMB), BambooHR (founder-led mid-market), HiBob (modern people-first), Lattice (performance-driven), Greenhouse (hiring-intensive), Deel (distributed/global), Workday (enterprise HCM), Gusto (US startup payroll), Ashby (SaaS hiring analytics), Culture Amp (engagement & people analytics).

 47